Creative Commons License 2023 Volume 10 Issue 3

 RESULTS AND DISCUSSION

-The findings did not reveal any changes in the appearance or behaviour of the rats from the experimental groups.
+The findings did not reveal any changes in the appearance or behavior of the rats from the experimental groups.
 The dynamics of body weight change demonstrated by the rats from the experimental groups injected with the experimental solution from Day 1 to Day 6 and from Day 6 to Day 16 (the subtoxic dose), as well as from Day 6 to Day 16 (the intermediate dose) were similar to the dynamics of body weight change of the rats from the control groups.
 However, when comparing the dynamics of body weight change of the control groups to HCD, we observed lower weight gain in the first two weeks of pregnancy in those rats that received the mixture of glucose and ascorbic acid from Day 1 to Day 6 (Table 1).

 The experimental group that received the therapeutic dose of the experimental solution demonstrated a reduction in weight gain between Day 7 and Day 14 when compared to both the control group and HCD.
 Although, this reduction made no significant impact on the overall pregnancy weight gain.